-Search and Seizure and Interrogation of Students:
+Search and Seizure and Investigation of Students:

 The Board of Directors of MSAD #54 recognizes its responsibility to ensure that discipline is maintained and that a safe, orderly environment conducive to learning is preserved.
 Therefore, school officials may conduct reasonable searches of students when, in their judgment, there are reasonable grounds to believe the search will show that the student is violating the law, school regulations or school board policies.
+To that end, SAHS bathrooms are equipped with Vape Detectors and given reasonableness, SAHS administration may elect to utilize a metal detector wand as part of a student search.
+Failure to comply with a reasonable search will result in disciplinary actions.